What role can schools play in developing young people’s social agency?

 It’s this double benefit that offers young people the opportunity to develop skills that employers increasingly say they need more of from the workforce of the future.
 A report published by CIPD and Step-up to Serve’s iwill campaign found that 67% of employers felt candidates who have social action experience demonstrate more employability skills such as teamwork, communication and understanding of their local community.

 Social action as a means of developing and expressing character might just be the antidote to the ‘education by numbers’ system, and the answer to the question how can schools produce the well-rounded young citizens we need?

 Tackling more than just climate change

 However, challenging perceptions is about more than just adults preconceived ideas.
-While 84% of young people want to help others only 52% believe that they can make a positive difference in their communities.
-Often young people consider their age, position in society and inexperience to be limiting factors, but evidence shows that building character traits and virtues such as confidence in their ability to make a difference encourages greater participation among young people, especially those from disadvantaged backgrounds.
+While 84% of young people want to help others, only 52% believe that they can make a positive difference in their communities.
+Often young people consider their age, position in society and inexperience to be limiting factors.
+However, evidence shows that building character traits and virtues such as confidence in their ability to make a difference encourages greater participation among young people, especially those from disadvantaged backgrounds.

 Schools need to be given more space to develop opportunities for character-based learning to be ‘taught, caught and sought’ – and social action is a powerful mechanism for delivering this.

 I’m hopeful that the announcement that Schools Strike 4 Climate initiator Greta Thunberg – at 16 years old – has been nominated for the Noble Peace Prize demonstrates the influence young people can have, particularly when social action and education meet.
 What started as a one-person protest has kick-started a global youth movement.